-(i) the attributable assets of each Scheme are measured at the estimated fair value at the balance sheet date.
-This is based on nine months actual performance of the
+(i) the attributable assets of each Scheme are measured at their fair value at the balance sheet date.
+Scheme assets include current assets as well as investments.

-Pension Fund, plus an estimate for the final quarter.
 Any liabilities such as accrued expenses are deducted.
 The attributable Scheme liabilities are measured on an actuarial basis using the projected unit method.
 The Scheme liabilities comprise:-